conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-core.md

 Most of the conda-store docker images are built/tested for amd64(x86-64).
 Notice the `architecture: amd64` within the `docker-compose.yaml` files.

-There will be a performance impact when building and running on arm architectures.
+There will be a performance impact when building and running on ARM architectures.
 Otherwise, this workflow has been shown to run and build on OSX.
 :::

 The following resources will be available on the deployment: